webguru103/smooch-docs/pages/guide/sms.md

 ## Twilio

 [Twilio](https://www.twilio.com/) is an SMS messaging service.
-Our Twilio integration allows your users to send you text messages at your Twilio number for your to receive in any of our channels like Slack, HipChat or Help Scout.
+Our Twilio integration allows your users to send you text messages at your Twilio number for your to receive in a business system or with Webhooks.
 Your replies are sent back as an SMS to the user.

 ### Configuring Twilio

 You'll need a Twilio account with a phone number configured on it.
 A trial account is ok to test but is only good to send SMS to the phone you used while signing up.
-Once you've set up your Twilio account, obtain your API credentials from the Twilio account settings page and enter them into the corresponding Smooch page.
+Once you've set up your Twilio account, obtain your API credentials from the Twilio account settings page and enter them into the [corresponding Smooch page](). **It's also possible to integrate [via the REST API](/guide/configuring-messaging-channels/#twilio-sms).**

 ![Enter API credentials](/images/twilio.png)